DanChristy/practical-astronomy/README.md

 # practical-astronomy

 Implementation, in C++, of algorithms from "[Practical Astronomy with your Calculator or Spreadsheet](https://www.amazon.com/Practical-Astronomy-your-Calculator-Spreadsheet/dp/1108436072)" by Peter Duffett-Smith.
 Includes examples for using the algorithms in C++ and Python clients.
+API documentation is published [here](https://jfcarr-astronomy.github.io/practical-astronomy/).

 If you're interested in this topic, please buy the book!
 It provides far more detail and context.